Bunker Companies Join 150+ Global Industry Stakeholders Urging Full Decarbonisation of Shipping by 2050

 "The private sector is leading the way and taking concrete actions to make zero emission vessels and fuels the default choice by 2030, and decisive government action and enabling policy frameworks are needed now to reach our 2030 and 2050 ambitions."

-The group itself includes a wide range of stakeholders including shipping, chartering, finance, ports, and fuel production, with A.P.
+The group itself includes a wide range of stakeholders including those with interests in shipping, chartering, finance, ports, and fuel production, with A.P.
 Moller-Maersk, Daewoo Shipbuilding & Marine Engineering, GAC Group, Panama Canal Authority, Rio Tinto, Trafigura, Wärtsilä, Yara, and DNB Bank among the other signatories.

 The Call to Action will be delivered to world Governments in November 2021, in advance of COP26.